ECS Express Mode Limitations Workaround: Two-Stage Deployment Process ## Background ECS Express Mode provides simplified ECS cluster deployment, but it has the following limitations: - Cannot specify ARM64 (Graviton) architecture - Cannot enable Fargate Spot - Cannot enable ECS Exec This article exp

 This page has been translated by machine translation.
 View original

-ECS Express Mode is a convenient feature that allows you to build environments quickly with minimal configuration, but it does not allow setting up features such as ARM64 (Graviton), Fargate Spot, and ECS Exec at creation time.
+ECS Express Mode is a convenient feature that allows you to quickly build environments with minimal configuration, but features such as ARM64 (Graviton), Fargate Spot, and ECS Exec cannot be configured and used at creation time.

-Recently, I had the opportunity to enable these features in a development environment that adopted ECS Express Mode to improve costs and debugging efficiency, so I'll introduce the procedure.
+This time, we had an opportunity to attempt enabling these features in a development environment that adopted ECS Express Mode in order to improve costs and debugging efficiency, so we will introduce the steps involved.

 Prerequisites

-• Production container image built for ARM64 (aarch64) architecture is already registered in ECR
+• A production container image built with the ARM64 (aarch64) architecture must already be registered in ECR

-• The initial setup stack for ECS Express Mode (TaskExecutionRole, InfrastructureRole, etc.) has already been deployed
+• The initial setup stack for ECS Express Mode (TaskExecutionRole, InfrastructureRole, etc.) must already be deployed

-ECS Express Mode (AWS::ECS::ExpressGatewayService) is a high-level component that automatically generates and manages low-level resources such as task definitions, services, ALB, and Auto Scaling internally.
-Therefore, properties such as runtimePlatform and capacityProviderStrategy that can be specified in normal CloudFormation do not exist in Express Mode templates.
+ECS Express Mode (AWS::ECS::ExpressGatewayService) is a high-level component that internally auto-generates and manages low-level resources such as task definitions, services, ALBs, and Auto Scaling.
+Therefore, properties such as runtimePlatform and capacityProviderStrategy that can be specified in regular CloudFormation do not exist in Express Mode templates.

-The architecture is fixed to x86_64 and cannot be changed through the update-express-gateway-service API.
+The architecture is fixed to x86_64 and cannot be changed through the update-express-gateway-service API either.

-To work around this limitation, we implemented a two-stage deployment:
+To work around this constraint, we implemented the following two-stage deployment.

-1. Dummy Deployment: Create a stack with an x86 dummy image that has the same ports and paths as production (with task count 0 to suppress startup).
+1. Dummy deployment: Create a stack with an x86 dummy image that has the same port and path as production (suppress startup with task count 0).

-2. Architecture Conversion: Edit the automatically generated task definition to ARM64 via CLI and apply with update-service.
+2. Architecture conversion: Edit the auto-generated task definition to ARM64 via CLI and apply it with update-service.

 Step 1: Initial Stack Creation with CloudFormation